Gouvernathor/attributes_manager/README.md

     return attrs
 ```

 Lucy will have the first and second functions triggered as adjusters, eileen will have the second and the third, and zoey will have only the second.
 The order in which the adjusters are called is the order in which they are registered, as reflected in the comments.
 The order is greatly impacted by the init time the python block executes in, and by the name of the file, per renpy rules.
-And of course, it also works with defaulters.
+And of course, all of this also applies to defaulters.

 The attributes passed to the successive functions work the following way :

 - for adjusters, the second function will be passed what the first one returned, and so on.
-No type conversion whatsoever will be performed between successive calls, both to enable creator freedom and for performance reasons.
+No type conversion whatsoever will be performed between successive calls, both to enable creator freedom and for performance reasons ; so, if one of your adjusters returns a tuple of strings for example, the following ones better be able to handle that.
 - for defaulters, the second function will be passed an `attributes_manager.set` containing the attributes that were passed to the first function as well as those returned by the first function.
 The third function will be passed the original attributes plus those returned by the first and second functions, and so on.
 This time, the type is guaranteed.

 ### Attribute